usekina/kina/README.md

 - Family and caregiver support
 - Privacy-aware design
 - Clear boundaries between wellness insight and medical diagnosis

+## Naming

+The official product name is **KinaBot**. **Kina** is the short name used throughout the project.
+The project was originally launched under the name **Kizuna** in May 2025, and some early public references may still use that name.

 ## What KinaBot Does